Have you been thinking about opening a PPF account? Let us tell you everything about the Public Provident Fund Scheme.

 Save tax with a PPF account

-A PPF account is a good tax-saving investment option because deposits of up to Rs.
+A PPF account is a good tax-saving investment option as deposits of up to Rs.
 1,50,000 p.a. in your PPF account are deductible under Section 80C of the Income Tax Act.
 The interest accrued on the full balance in your PPF account is entirely exempt from tax.
 The balance in your PPF account cannot be attached to any claim in case you have debts or liabilities.

 In short, PPF enjoys the triple tax benefits – Exempt, Exempt and Exempt – tax deduction under Section 80C, no tax on interest earned, and no tax on the maturity amount.